crystalbrock619/Labs-Sprint-Challenge-2.4-Labs-Final-Delivery/README.md

 Now we'd like for you to put together a final presentation of your story.
 The following prompts will help you create an outline for your presentation content.

-After completing the prompts, you may choose to also deliver a presentation of your Lambda Labs story in the form of a slide-deck video presentation.
+After completing the prompts, you _may_ choose to deliver a presentation of your Lambda Labs story in the form of a slide-deck video presentation.

 ### Prompt 1